Skip to content

 Real-time Alerting

 LogChef provides a powerful alerting system that continuously evaluates your log data against custom conditions.
-When thresholds are exceeded, alerts are automatically sent to Alertmanager, which routes notifications to your preferred channels like Slack, PagerDuty, email, or webhooks.
+When thresholds are exceeded, alerts are sent directly via email (SMTP) and webhook notifications configured per alert.

 The alerting system is designed for production use with built-in reliability features including retry logic, delivery failure tracking, and comprehensive error handling.